 Figure 9 depicts the plot of the deep overburden aquifer potentiometer surface for the November 2000 groundwater-sampling event.
 As depicted on Figure 9, Potentiometer Surface Contour Map, the deep overburden saturated zone exhibits a more uniform isotropic flow.
 A hydraulic gradient of 0.0021 ft/ft across was calculated across the site and groundwater is observed flowing toward the adjacent surface water bodies (Bridge Creek to the west, the Arthur Kill to the west/southwest and the Kill Van Kull to the North).
-This contrasts with Figure 8 for the shallow overburden aquifer underlying Site 1, which reflected the effects on hydraulic magnitude and gradient due to aquifer heterogeneity.
-This disparity in the magnitude and orientation of hydraulic gradient between the shallow and deep overburden aquifers suggests that the peat layer and/or less permeable fill materials limit vertical groundwater movement from the shallow, overburden aquifer to the deeper underlying aquifer.
+This contrasts with Figure 8 for the shallow overburden aquifer underlying Site 1, which reflected the effects on hydraulic gradient between the shallow and deep overburden aquifers suggests that the peat layer and/or less permeable fill materials limit vertical groundwater movement from the shallow, overburden aquifer to the deeper underlying aquifer.
 Thus, establishing predominantly horizontal flow conditions in each of these saturated overburden zones.